Marginal IR running of Gravity as a Natural Explanation for Dark Matter: Further Theoretical Justifications

 \section{Further Theoretical Justifications}

 In this section, we expand on several theoretical aspects of the infrared (IR) running of Newton’s constant, which establish the uniqueness, robustness, and consistency of the $\eta=1$ marginal case.
-These derivations strengthen the claim that the logarithmic potential and $1/r$ force law emerge universally and consistently from quantum–field–theoretic scaling.
+These derivations strengthen the claim that the logarithmic potential and $1/r$ force law emerge universally and consistently from quantum–field–theoretic scaling. \paragraph*{\bf Uniqueness of the marginal case $\eta=1$.}